-B12 deficiency often due to poor absorption
+B12 deficiency is often due to poor absorption

-So what causes B12 deficiency?
-For many people it’s due not to diet but rather to poor absorption of nutrients.
+So, what causes B12 deficiency?
+For many people, it’s due not to diet but rather to poor absorption of nutrients.

 Many people today have damaged guts due to diets high in inflammatory foods, chronic stress, and food intolerances, such as to gluten.
 It’s difficult for nutrients such as B12 to pass through an inflamed and damaged gut lining into the bloodstream.

-It’s common for people with Hashimoto’s hypothyroidism and other autoimmune diseases to have inflammation and damage in the intestinal tract, which prevents absorption of important nutrients such as B12.
+It’s common for people with Hashimoto’s hypothyroidism and other autoimmune diseases to have inflammation and damage in the intestinal tract, which prevents the absorption of important nutrients such as B12.

-Other factors that can lead to a B12 deficiency include a decline in stomach acid (common in elderly), the use of antacids and acid-blocking drugs, the use of metformin and other prescription drugs, alcoholism, and weight-loss surgery.
+Other factors that can lead to a B12 deficiency include a decline in stomach acid (common in the elderly), the use of antacids and acid-blocking drugs, the use of metformin and other prescription drugs, alcoholism, and weight-loss surgery.

 Vegans and vegetarians at risk for B12 deficiency

 One group at risk for dietary deficiency of B12 are vegans and vegetarians—B12 is only found in animal foods.
-Natural plant sources of B12 such as spirulina, algae, seaweed, or grasses are poorly absorbed and may give a false reading of normal B12 on a lab result.
+Natural plant sources of B12, such as spirulina, algae, seaweed, or grasses, are poorly absorbed and may give a false reading of normal B12 on a lab result.
 This population especially should supplement with B12.

-Also, although gut bacteria can synthesize B12, this requires healthy gut function and flora, and most of it is synthesized downstream of the small intestine where B12 is absorbed.
+Also, although gut bacteria can synthesize B12, this requires healthy gut function and flora, and most of it is synthesized downstream of the small intestine, where B12 is absorbed.